 - South Park has been killing Kenny Once a Season from Season 7 onward, as opposed to during the first five seasons where they killed him Once an Episode.
 They've also had at least one episode focusing on Jimmy Valmer a season since his introduction in Season 5.

-- On Garfield and Friends, Garfield's friend Floyd the mouse appears in a episode Once a Season and complains about how he's only the show once a season.
+- On Garfield and Friends, there's a meta example.
+Garfield's friend Floyd the mouse appears in a episode Once A Season and complains about how he's only the show once a season.

 - Duck Dodgers: Each season had one episode focusing on just Marvin the Martian and K-9 in a common everyday situation.
 Lampshaded by Dodgers in one of them.